rgrychow/COSC340-TeamProject/helloplus/creed64/README.md

+# Copilot

+I was unable to get the github copilot because I got denied three seperate times.
+I used chat gpt to make a simple program and provided a picture.

 # HelloFitnessSimple — Push-Up Counter (Expo)

 A simple Expo React Native app that lets you track push-ups with one tap.
 Built for Part 2 of the assignment.